How we use your information

 How long we keep your information for

 If your application is granted, the Council will keep your application and some supporting documentation, for three years after the expiry of your licence.
-If your application is refused, your application and related documentation will be destroyed one year after the last action.
+In the event your application is not successful, your application and related documentation will be retained for six years after the case is closed..

 In addition, whether granted, withdrawn or refused a limited amount of your information will be added to the HMO register which is publically available on the Council’s website.
 We will also use your contact details in order to keep you up to date with relevant information on HMO legislation and guidance.